 If you haven’t noticed, it’s a dangerous world out there, with everyone from spies to thieves to cyber criminals taking aim at property both real and intellectual.
-While in the past, the first line of defense involved guard dogs, minefields and guys with guns, in today’s digital world, the majority of defense systems are electronic.
+In the past, the first line of defense involved guard dogs, minefields, and guys with guns.
+In today’s digital world, the majority of defense systems are electronic.
 Referred to in the security business as Intrusion Detection Systems, or IDS, these cyber sentinels are hardware or software-based defense mechanisms that are designed to monitor and report on potentially nefarious activities that may occur at facilities or on computer systems worldwide.
-Some of these systems and are intended only to monitor activity, while others are more proactive and are tasked with real time threat deterrence.
+Some of these systems are intended only to monitor activity, while others are more proactive and are tasked with real-time threat deterrence.

 Eye See You

 Passive IDS includes such components as security cameras, motion detectors, thermal imaging systems, radar, card readers, and keypad systems that are designed to monitor and limit entry to facilities.
 Think of these systems as a kind of firewall used to keep out unwanted guests.
 Just like systems designed for online protection, IDS have grown more automated over time with the addition of such things as voice recognition, facial recognition, license plate scanners, and more.

 In reactive systems, also known as Intrusion Prevention Systems (IPS), the ability to respond in kind to suspicious activity is hardwired into the matrix.
 Like watch dogs, these systems not only observe, they are tasked with providing feedback to system operators and security personnel.